14 July 2023

 Upon successful completion of this module, students will:

-Have gained the ability to critically engage with the debates in the literature on human rights repression and respect
+be able to critically engage with the debates in the literature on human rights repression and respect.

-Have developed the skills associated with reading about, understanding, and discussing conceptual issues and theoretical debates; applying concepts and theories to the empirical study of human rights; writing essays and participating in group discussions
+have better developed the skills associated with: reading about, understanding and discussing conceptual issues and theoretical debates; applying concepts and theories to the empirical study of human rights; writing essays and participating in group discussions.

 Credits info